List-antimagic labeling of vertex-weighted graphs: Antimagic Results

 \section{Antimagic Results}

-The main results of this paper rely on an inductive argument.
-To avoid complications of creating isolated vertices or $K_2$ components when deleting edges we define the following concept.
-A graph $G$ is \emph{$k$--quasi--antimagic} if there exists an injective edge labeling from $E(G)$ into $\{1,\dotsc,|E(G)|+k\}$ such that vertex sums are pairwise distinct for pairs of non--isolated vertices that are not adjacent in a $K_2$ component.
-Notice that if a graph has no isolated vertex and no $K_2$ component, $k$--quasi--antimagic is equivalent to $k$--antimagic.
+The main results of this paper rely on an inductive argument that has the potential to create isolated vertices or $K_2$ components.
+Since the creation of these components would preclude an antimagic labeling, we define the following to account for this possibility.
+A graph $G$ is \textit{$k$--quasi--antimagic} if there exists an injective edge labeling from $E(G)$ into $\{1,\dotsc,|E(G)|+k\}$ such that vertex sums are pairwise distinct for pairs of non--isolated vertices that are not adjacent in a $K_2$ component.
+Notice that if every component of a graph has at least 3 vertices, $k$--quasi--antimagic is equivalent to $k$--antimagic.

+Throughout the proof we denote a vertex of degree at least $j$ in a graph $G$ by a \textit{$j^+$--vertex}.
+An \textit{even (odd) component} in a graph is a component that has an even (odd) number of vertices.
+A vertex $v$ is in edge $e$, denoted $v\in e$, if $e$ is incident to $v$.
+We use notation from \cite{W96} unless otherwise specified.